parkash34/parkash34/README.md

 ## About me

-2nd year CS student at ELTE Budapest.
-I write Java, build backends, and lately I've been spending most of my time on AI agents — tried it once, liked it, went down the rabbit hole and haven't really come back.
+Computer Science student at ELTE, Budapest.
+I build backends in Java and Python, work with FastAPI, and recently got into AI Agents — spending most of my time on them now.

-Strong in Java and OOP, practice DSA on LeetCode regularly, and currently learning Spring Boot properly.
-When I'm not coding, I'm playing cricket on weekends.
+Strong in Java and OOP.
+I do LeetCode regularly to keep DSA sharp.

 ---